AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *6th level Path of the Kaijū feature*
 </br>
 While you rest your power grows; those that disrupt this hibernation should beware.
-When you complete a Long Rest, you gain temporary hit points equal to your Constitution Modifier + your level.
-While you have these temporary hit points, your Unarmored Defense increased to 13 + your Dexterity Modifier + your Constitution modifier, as your armoured scales build themselves around you.
+When you complete a Long Rest, you gain Temporary Hit Points equal to your Constitution Modifier + your level.
+While you have these Temporary Hit Points, your Unarmored Defense increased to 13 + your Dexterity Modifier + your Constitution modifier, as your armoured scales build themselves around you.

 In addition, you are quick to strike from your slumber.
-You are able to make passive Wisdom (Perception) checks to listen for threats while Sleeping, you cannot have disadvantage on your Initiative rolls while Sleeping, and if you enter a combat while resting you are able to begin the combat by entering your Rage, before any other creatures get the chance to act.
+You are able to make passive Wisdom (Perception) checks to listen for threats while Sleeping, you cannot have Disadvantage on your Initiative rolls while Sleeping, and if you enter a combat while resting you are able to begin the combat by entering your Rage, before any other creatures get the chance to act.

 #### Anti-Magic Scales

 *10th level Path of the Kaijū feature*
 </br>
 Your carapace armour has developed a protection against magical threats.
-While Raging, if you are targeted by a *Magic Missile* spell, a line spell, or a spell that requires a Ranged Attack Roll, you may use your reaction to make a Constitution Saving Throw against the caster's Spell Save DC.
+While Raging, if you are targeted by a *Magic Missile* spell, a line spell, or a spell that requires a Ranged Attack Roll, you may use your Reaction to make a Constitution Saving Throw against the caster's Spell Save DC.
 If you succeed the spell has no effect against you.
 If you roll a 20 on the Saving Throw, you are unaffected and and the effect is reflected back at the caster as though it originated from you, turning the caster into the target.

 #### Nuclear Breath / Arcane Eruption?